wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 Indexed data
 ^^^^^^^^^^^^

-You can do this through portal_catalog tool in ZMI.
+You can do this through the portal_catalog tool in the ZMI.

 * Click portal_catalog in the portal root